DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 # RSA Crypto callout

 This directory contains the Java source code for a Java callout for Apigee Edge that performs RSA Encryption and Decryption of data or message payloads.
+Specifically it can perform RSA encryption with PKCS1 padding, or RSA encryption with OAEP padding, using SHA-256 and MGF1 as the hash functions.
+(For more on OAEP, see [this](https://stackoverflow.com/a/49484492/48082).)
+This callout does not perform RSA signing.

+## Some Background

-RSA can encrypt only small payloads - RSA, as defined by PKCS#1, can be used to encrypt messages of limited size.
-For example, with the commonly used "v1.5 padding" and a 2048-bit RSA key, the maximum size of data which can be encrypted with RSA is 245 bytes. ([cite](https://security.stackexchange.com/a/33445/81523)) For OAEP, it is 214 bytes.
+There are payload size limits when you encrypt using RSA keys.
+In more detail, RSA, as defined by PKCS#1, can be used to encrypt messages of limited size, and this size varies with the kind of "padding" used for the encryption.
+For example, with the commonly used "v1.5 padding" and a 2048-bit RSA key, the maximum size of data that can be encrypted with RSA is 245 bytes. ([cite](https://security.stackexchange.com/a/33445/81523)) For OAEP padding, the maximum size is 214 bytes.

 This may seem to be a severe limitation.
-But, in practice it's easy to avoid.
-It's useful to use RSA encryption to encrypt a symmetric key, and then use that symmetric key to AES-encrypt a larger message.
+But, in practice people avoid this limitation by using hybrid cryptosystems: use RSA encryption to encrypt a symmetric key, which is small, and fits under the limit for RSA crypto.
+Then use that symmetric key to AES-encrypt a larger message.
 There are two keys - the first key encrypts the second key; let's call the first key the key-encrypting-key.
 The second key encrypts the content, let's call it the